 It is noted that cyclists are not exempt from errors and the blame cannot always be squarely on drivers.
 There are plenty of incidences of cyclists weaving in and out of traffic, not wearing the correct reflective equipment and positioning themselves squarely in the driver’s blind spot.
 It is important for cyclists to honour their responsibility to motorists by remembering their obligations to other road users to avoid accidents.

-However, fury has reignited in recent weeks when a major shake up to the Highway Code was proposed, which would give cyclists (and pedestrians and horse riders) more protection on the road.
-The main alterations being proposed include introducing a 'hierarchy of users' guideline, which will give pedestrians and cyclists right of way and drivers will a bear greater responsibility to keep cyclists safe as they have the capacity to cause the greatest harm.
+However, fury has reignited in recent weeks when a major shake-up to the Highway Code was proposed, which would give cyclists (and pedestrians and horse riders) more protection on the road.
+The main alterations being proposed include introducing a 'hierarchy of users' guideline, which will give pedestrians and cyclists the right of way and drivers will bear greater responsibility to keep cyclists safe as they have the capacity to cause the greatest harm.
 There will also be clarification on pedestrian priority on pavements, cyclist priority at junctions and new guidance on safe passing speeds and distances.

 With cycling growing in popularity in the UK since 2008, there has been an increase in cycling incidents during this time, with over 20,000 cyclists injured each year.
 Most of these accidents involve a collision with a car.
 It is therefore important for cyclists to know their legal rights to avoid furious motorists pointing the finger of blame squarely at them.
 Here are some of the key rights you have as a cyclist and how they may be affected by the amendments to the Highway Code.